rashadalh/rashadalh/README.md

 ## 🚀 About Me
-Experience technical leader, quantitative strategist, and developer with a focus on financial and DeFi applications.
+Experienced technical leader, quantitative strategist, and developer with a focus on financial and DeFi applications.

 ### Prior Work History
 - **DoggyFi** (CoFounder & Chief Technology Officer) -- First AMM on Dogecoin, first metamask snap for dogecoin metatokens, production grade SDK for building doge transactions, and designed architecture to take Dogecoin cross-chain